olavgg/moinmoin-wiki/README.md

     sudo docker run -d -p 443:443 -p 80:80 --name my_wiki olavgg/moinmoin-wiki

 Default superuser is `mmAdmin`, you activate him by creating a new user named `mmAdmin` and set your prefered password.
-The pages are mounted as volume, so you can take backup of the system from the host.

 Volumes are also supported if you want to simplify backup with rsync or ZFS snapshots